Figures and statistics

 Numbers per species

 Annual fluctuations do not in themselves indicate any trend.
-For veterinary field studies with cattle and pigs, for example, the numbers fluctuate very strongly each year.
-This is caused by a limited number of studies in which relatively large numbers of animals are used in the context of disease monitoring or in the field of nutrition and welfare.
-The number of experiments with cattle was relatively high in 2024, the numbers of experiments with pigs and domestic fowl of 2024 were the lowest numbers since the start of the reporting.
+For veterinary field studies with cattle and pigs on farms, for example, the numbers fluctuate very strongly each year.
+This is caused by a limited number of studies in which relatively large numbers of animals are involved in the context of disease monitoring or in the field of nutrition and welfare.
+The number of experiments with cattle in 2025 was an outlier.

 1 Re-use refers to the number of animals that were used previously in another test.
 There are strict rules governing re-use (cf. severity rate, see welfare of laboratory animals).